America's Most Wanted: AMW Dirty Dozen

-The AMW Dirty Dozen was John Walsh's list of notorious fugitives who had been profiled on the show who were at that time at large.
+The AMW Dirty Dozen was John Walsh's list of notorious fugitives who had been profiled on the show who were at that time, still at large.
 It was similar in function, though not identical with, the FBI Ten Most Wanted Fugitives list; four of the Dirty Dozen were on the FBI's list.

 These are the Dirty Dozen, as of January 8, 2013.
 Currently, there are 8 fugitives still wanted despite the idea of the list being John Walsh's 12 personal most wanted.
 The eleventh, Andre Neverson was arrested in 2018.
 Paul Jackson was arrested in 2015.
 Resort killer Beacher Ferrel Hackney was removed after his body was discovered in September 2012.
 Alleged murderer William Joseph Greer has also been removed from Walsh's Dirty Dozen before despite him seemingly still on the run.